 Bone growth in diabetes which is disturbed in diabetes (He et al 200 and Somjen et al 2005) is also not enhanced to the same extent by hormone replacement therapy (Consensus opinion of The North American Menopause Society, 2000), and might be the result of lower hip BMD in young women due to their type 1 diabetes (Somjen et al 2005); therefore the use of the specific phytoestrogens and their synthetic derivatives, might provide an alternative solution.
 Bone cells also express VDR and 1OHase which is the enzyme synthesizing the active form of vitamin D metabolite 1,25D (Figure 5a) [9,10,13].
 Hypergycemia increased only slightly the VDR expression without affecting 1OHase expression and activity as measured by 1,25D FORMATION (Figure 5b).
 Whether these changes are leading to bone physiology changes to possible changes in 1,25D is not yet clear.
-The modulation of VDR and 1OHase as well as 1,25D is not yet clear.
-The modulation of VDR and 1OHase as 1,25D is an addition to the spectrum of changes induced by hyperglycemia.
+The modulation of VDR and 1OHase as 1,25D is not yet clear.
+The modulation of VDR and 1OHase as 1,25D is not yet clear.
+The modulation of VDR and 10Hase as 1,25D is an addition to the spectrum of changes induced by hyperglycemia.
 Recent publications linked 12 and 15LO with bone density.